open-mmlab/mmpretrain/docs/en/useful_tools/t-sne_visualization.md

 - `--n-iter-without-progress N_ITER_WITHOUT_PROGRESS`: Maximum number of iterations without progress before we abort the optimization.
 - `--init INIT`: The init method.

-## How to visualize the t-SNE of a CNN classifier (ResNet-18 and ResNet-50)
+## How to visualize the t-SNE of a image classifier (such as ResNet)

 Here are two examples of running t-SNE visualization on ResNet-18 and ResNet-50 models, trained on CIFAR-10 dataset: